 Fruit vodkas are made using fruits such as apples, pears, cranberries, and rye and wheat.
 Each type has its own unique flavour profile that is determined by the type of grain used in production.
 Potato Vodka has a creamy, smooth texture with a subtle sweetness; Rye Vodka is earthier with a hint of spice; Wheat Vodka is light and clean.

 Given so few ingredients, it is no surprise that the different types of vodka can complement virtually any other mixed drink ingredient.

 Vodka, strictly speaking, is all but completely neutral.
 During recent decades, we have seen countless flavored vodkas come to the US market, perhaps most notably the extensive line of flavored vodkas from Absolut.

 The stunning range of flavor additives, however, is a reminder that the clear spirit itself lacks flavor.

 Around the world, wherever vodka is popular, local recipes infuse neutral vodka with a wide range of flavors.
 Some flavors are reserved for special occasions rooted in local traditions.

 Often the goal is to add a touch of sweetness to the spirit, so we see citrus, honey, apple, watermelon, cherry and blackcurrant.
 Chocolate and vanilla are also popular flavors for vodka, along with cinnamon.

 Flowers or herbs fill out the buffet of common additives but, for the adventurous, and those who don’t keep kosher, bacon vodka hit the shelves a few years back.

-Most consider bacon vodka too odd for straight sipping, but devotees claim it makes a heck of a Bloody Mary.
+Most consider bacon vodka too odd for straight sipping, but devotees claim its the type of vodka for a great Bloody Mary.